hbc/Intro-to-Unix/lessons/05_data_organization.md

 ```

+Alternatively, if you wanted to view the **directory structure** you could use the `tree` command.
+Type it in at the command prompt and see what happens:

+`tree`

 ### Documenting

 For all of those steps, collecting specimens, extracting DNA, prepping your samples, you've likely kept a lab notebook that details how and why you did each step, but **documentation doesn't stop at the sequencer**!